 “STAKEHOLDERS AND WORKING METHOD”

-“Istanbul SKHP within the scope of the UK’s ‘Global Future Cities Programme’; We carried out the coordination of our Transportation Planning Department, ARUP contractor and UN Habitat strategic consultancy.
-In our municipality, we have done it together with the Transportation Directorate, Transportation Planning Department, internal stakeholders consisting of 23 units of our municipality, and about 110 external stakeholders, including district municipalities and NGOs.
-We worked with the principle of “Leaving no one behind”, with 25 workshops and 20 surveys at the beginning, middle and end.
-In summary, we achieved representation in this process with a representation rate of 73 percent, according to the principle of ‘Gender Equality and Social Inclusion’ (GESI).
+“Istanbul SUMP, within the scope of the UK’s ‘Global Future Cities Programme’; was carried out with the coordinating skills of IMM Transportation Planning Directorate, strategic consultancy of UN-Habitat, and ARUP as the contracting partner.
+In our municipality, we have done it together with the Department of Transportation, Transportation Planning Directorate, internal stakeholders involving 23 units of our municipality, and about 110 external stakeholders including district municipalities and NGOs.
+We worked with the principle of ‘Leaving no one behind’, in total 25 workshops were organized and 20 surveys were conducted throughout the whole process.
+In summary, we achieved a representation rate of 73 percent, according to the principle of ‘Gender Equality and Social Inclusion’ (GESI).
 In other words, we ensured the participation of ‘underrepresented groups’ in the process.
-We have defined our vision as ‘An innovative and inclusive transportation system focused on people and the environment for a sustainable and resilient future’.
+We have defined our vision as ‘An innovative and inclusive transportation system focused on people and the environment for a sustainable and resilient future.”

-In the event held at the IPA Campus in Florya, respectively; Istanbul Metropolitan Municipality Advisor İbrahim Orhan Demir, SUMP Local Team Leader Prof. Dr. Haluk Gerçek, UN Habitat Local Strategic Advisor and Project Partner Yelda Reis and British Consul General in Istanbul Kenan Poleo made speeches.
+In the event held at the IPA Campus in Florya, respectively; Istanbul Metropolitan Municipality Advisor İbrahim Orhan Demir, SUMP Local Team Leader Prof. Dr. Haluk Gerçek, UN-Habitat Local Strategic Advisor and Project Partner Yelda Reis and British Consul General of Istanbul Kenan Poleo gave speeches.